NoxUltima/eliph/README.md

 However, I found out that many of the functions and features which Python had, such as the `random` and `string` libraries, `range()`, tuples and array comprehensions, did not exist in JS.
 And since these are completely different languages designed for different goals in mind, so I had to painstakingly figure out how to produce exactly the same code in either language, which I resorted to doing in Stack Overflow.

-This lead me to create a new way to produce an entire library to bring Python functions to be used in the JS context.
-But since I have gotten used to web development and hence JS programming a lot, I wanted to create a new language that would combine the features of both languages, along with ways to improve interoperability with different paradigms such as mobile and game development.
+I wanted to create a new way to produce an entire library to bring Python functions to be used in the JS context.
+But since I have gotten used to web development and hence JS programming a lot, I wanted to create a new language that would get the best of both worlds, as well as combining features which I had liked from different languages, so that seasoned programmers in these languages won't have a steep learning curve.

 ## An informal introduction

 ### Sample boilerplate code

+Straight outta Python.

 ```
-main() { // main function is optional
 print('Hello world!')
-}
 > Hello world!
 ```

-## Hybrid Typing
+### Hybrid Typing

 Zenith is dynamically typed, just like Python and JS, in order to save time typing.
-Zenith also has the type identifier, which is used for assigning explicit typing standards for certain variables and prevent them from being reassigned a value of a different type.
+Zenith also has the type identifiers from Java and the C family, which is used for assigning explicit typing standards for certain variables and prevent them from being reassigned a value of a different type.

 The common data types in TypeScript, are: